William L. Laurence: Early life and career

 Laurence was born Leib Wolf Siew in Salantai, a small city in the Russian Empire that is now in Lithuania.
-He emigrated to the United States in 1905, after participating in the Russian Revolution of 1905, and he soon changed his name, taking "William" after William Shakespeare, "Leonard" after Leonardo da Vinci, and "Lawrence" after a street he lived on in Roxbury, Massachusetts (but spelled with a "u" in reference to Friedrich Schiller's Laura).
-Although he attended Harvard University (1908–1911; 1914–1915) and allegedly completed all coursework for his undergraduate degree, Laurence maintained in a later Columbia University oral history that it was not conferred due to a personality conflict with the dean of Harvard College.
-Following additional studies at the University of Besançon (1919) and Harvard Law School (1921), he ultimately received his LL.B. from the Boston University School of Law in 1925.
+He emigrated to the United States in 1905, after participating in the Russian Revolution of 1905, and he soon changed his name, taking "William" after William Shakespeare, "Leonard" after Leonardo da Vinci, and "Laurence" after a street he lived on in Roxbury, Massachusetts (but spelled with a "u” instead of a “w” in reference to Friedrich Schiller's Laura).

+Although he attended Harvard University (1908–1911; 1914–1915) and allegedly completed all coursework for an undergraduate degree in philosophy, Laurence "struggled academically and financially" throughout his studies; according to biographer Vincent Kiernan, his institutional records contained "multiple complaints that he failed to repay loans from the university and individuals," while "holds on his account repeatedly interrupted his studies."
+Following a September 1915 skirmish with roommate Benjamin Stolberg, Laurence was found guilty of assault and battery before being "released without having to spend any time in jail."
+A subsequent May 1917 graduation attempt was thwarted due to another block on his account from residual debt.
+(Laurence maintained in a later Columbia University oral history that his degree was not conferred due to his debt and a personality conflict with the dean of Harvard College.)

+Following additional studies at the University of Besançon (1919) and Harvard Law School (1921), he received an LL.B. from the Boston University School of Law (which he seldom emphasized in press accounts) in 1925.
+That same year, Laurence was "caught trying to take an examination in elementary German for a Harvard College student whom Laurence had been tutoring"; while he would aggressively lobby for the retroactive conferral of his Harvard degree and membership in the Harvard Club of New York City between 1937 and 1948 (claiming that he only took the exam amid the threat of suicide from the student while soliciting assistance at various junctures from Harvard College Dean Wilbur J. Bender, Harvard Board of Overseers member Ralph Lowell and University President James B. Conant), Bender eventually concluded that an exception to the cheating policy would have been inappropriate regardless of his status within the university.
+A 1955 article about Laurence in the internal Times Talk newsletter asserted that he graduated from Harvard in 1915, while Laurence claimed to have graduated with honors in four years in a 1970 interview.

 He became a naturalized US citizen in 1913.
 During World War I, he served with the US Army Signal Corps.

 Eschewing a legal career, he began working as a journalist for the New York World in 1926.
 In 1930, he joined The New York Times and specialized when possible in reporting scientific issues.
 He married Florence Davidow in 1931.

 In 1934, Laurence co-founded the National Association of Science Writers, and in 1936, he covered the Harvard Tercenary Conference of Arts and Sciences; he and four other science reporters shared the 1937 Pulitzer Prize for Reporting for that work.